boa-dev/boa/docs/boa_object.md

 ### Function `$boa.function.bytecode(func)`

-Returns the compiled bytecode of a function as a formatted string, printed to stdout.
+Prints the compiled bytecode of a function to stdout as a formatted dump.
 Shows opcodes, operands, constants, bindings, and exception handler tables.
+Returns `undefined`.

 ```JavaScript
 >> function add(x, y) {